chipsalliance/chisel/docs/src/explanations/interfaces-and-connections.md

 That means `ready` and `valid` can also be deasserted without a data transfer.

 `IrrevocableIO` is a ready-valid interface with the *convention* that the value of `bits` will not change while `valid` is asserted and `ready` is deasserted.
-Also the consumer shall keep `ready` asserted after a cycle where `ready` was high and `valid` was low.
+Also, the consumer shall keep `ready` asserted after a cycle where `ready` was high and `valid` was low.
 Note that the *irrevocable* constraint *is only a convention* and cannot be enforced by the interface.
 Chisel does not automatically generate checkers or assertions to enforce the *irrevocable* convention.